-- A non-degree seeking student application A non-degree seeking student application - An official transcript showing good academic standing from the last institution attended or a letter to that effect from the institution. - Additional official transcript showing the completion of pre-requisite or corequisite courses, if planning to enroll in courses for which these are required.
+- A non-degree seeking student application. - An official transcript showing good academic standing from the last institution attended or a letter to that effect from the institution. - Additional official transcript showing the completion of pre-requisite or co-requisite courses, if planning to enroll in courses for which these are required.